nrfconnect/sdk-nrf/doc/nrf/ug_nrf91_features.rst

 This firmware is required to set up an nRF9160-based device so that it can run user applications in the non-secure domain.

 The Secure Partition Manager sample is automatically included in the build for the ``nrf9160dk_nrf9160_ns`` and ``thingy91_nrf9160_ns`` build targets.
-To disable the automatic inclusion of the Secure Partition Manager sample, set the option :kconfig:`CONFIG_SPM` to ``n`` in the project configuration.
+To disable the automatic inclusion of the Secure Partition Manager sample, set the option :kconfig:option:`CONFIG_SPM` to ``n`` in the project configuration.